kdtakahiro/mt-plugin-extend-tinymce/README.md

 ## License

-This library is free software released under the GPL.
+This library is free software released under the MIT.

 ## Copyright